azugfr/functions-customer-reviews/doc/00 - Provision resources and Reset/README.md

 In this hands-on lab, you will learn how to:

 - Create Azure Services reuired for [lab 02](../02 - Visual Studio) and [lab 03](../03 - Continuous Delivery)
-   + Storage account, DocumentDb, Cognitives Services,  Application Service, Azure Functions
+   + Storage account, CosmosDb, Cognitives Services,  Application Service, Azure Functions
 - Deploy Web site of CutomerReviews
 - Set images data in storage and Document